oktadev/okta-blog/_source/_posts/2020-12-28-spring-boot-docker.md

 * [A Quick Guide to OAuth 2.0 with Spring Security][oauth2-spring-security-guide]

 Follow us for more great content and updates from our team!
 You can find us on [Twitter](https://twitter.com/oktadev), [Facebook](https://www.facebook.com/oktadevelopers), subscribe to our [YouTube Channel](https://youtube.com/c/oktadev) or start the conversation below!

-<a name="changelog"></a>
-**Changelog**:

-* Dec 31, 2020: Updated post to add Heroku instructions, since it requires another buildpack.
-Thanks for the idea, Maurizio!
-See the code changes in the [example on GitHub](https://github.com/oktadeveloper/okta-spring-boot-docker-buildpacks-example/pull/2).
-Changes to this post can be viewed in [oktadeveloper/okta-blog#514](https://github.com/oktadeveloper/okta-blog/pull/514).

 [install-docker]: https://docs.docker.com/get-docker/
 [java11]: https://adoptopenjdk.net/